 Teaching and learning provide the philosophical foundations of Academic Affairs.
-From the focused learning support programs for students who need to strengthen their academic skills to the honors courses for students who have demonstrated outstanding academic performance, Academic Affairs provides courses, programs and services to enrich the lives of the diverse students it serves.
+From the focused Learning Support programs for students who need to strengthen their academic skills to the honors courses for students who have demonstrated outstanding academic performance, Academic Affairs provides courses, programs and services to enrich the lives of the diverse students it serves.
 It also seeks to improve the capacity of these students to function competently, responsibly, and creatively in society.

 Through high quality academic programs, an exemplary faculty, and nurturing academic support services, Academic Affairs provides curricula for general education, pre-professional, and skills-oriented programs of study.
-These programs lead to Associate of Arts, Associate of Science and Associate of Applied Science degrees as well as certificates in selected programs.
+These programs lead to Associate of Arts and Associate of Science as well as certificates in selected programs.